 Shopping second-hand doesn’t have the reputation of a world-class experience, but ThredUP is changing that stigma and developed an online business where quality, style, and value are all top of mind.
 Users can order a Clean Out Bag and Marie Kondo up their closets.

-The ThreadUP team performs quality control and inspects all items to make sure they are flaw-free, functional, and fashionable.
+The ThredUP team performs quality control and inspects all items to make sure they are flaw-free, functional, and fashionable.
 Shopping second hand has hit a chord with young consumers–seeing a 30% increase from last year.
-The customer is choosing to be smarter in their buying decisions and ThreadUP has a created an avenue for them to become a conscious shopper.
+The customer is choosing to be smarter in their buying decisions and ThredUP has a created an avenue for them to become a conscious shopper.
 Encouraging people to “live differently–use less, find joy, have fun, liveUP.”

 Reuse and recycle.
 Yes, please.
 One way to shift from a wasteful business is to create something entirely new from a discarded and worn product.
 When shoes are no longer wearable, what do you do?
 Instead of throwing them out, Adidas collaborated with designer, Simone Post, to transform those kicks into fashionable rugs.
 I:CO, a German-based company, creates the material by grinding down the worn out shoes.
 It’s then sorted into hues and compressed into the designs Simone creates.
 In testing right now, it’s a new path for the brand to connect with their consumers and strengthen sustainability efforts.